Tuesday, June 13, 2023

 Being Gentle with Yourself is the Path to True Success and Fulfillment

-The first step is becoming aware of our negative, critical thoughts without judgement and then replace those thoughts with more realistic, positive, gentler ones.
+The first step is becoming aware of our negative, critical thoughts without judgement and then replacing those thoughts with more realistic, positive, gentler ones.

-Being gentle with ourselves also includes honoring and acknowledging our feelings, no matter what they are, or whether we think they are "acceptable" or not.
-It's necessary to work through and process feelings in order to learn what they have to teach us as well as healing past pain.
-Journaling thoughts and feelings is a great way to do this and increases self-knowledge and self-awareness.
+Another step we can take is learn how to be gentle with ourselves, which also includes honoring and acknowledging our feelings, no matter what they are, or whether we think they are "acceptable" or not.
+It's necessary to work through and process feelings in order to learn what they have to teach us about ourselves as well as to heal past pain.
+Journaling thoughts and feelings is a great way to do this and as a result, increases self-knowledge and self-awareness.

 Taking these action steps will help us be more integrated, whole individuals and lead to greater productivity, motivation and emotional balance.
 Even the bible talks about the importance of being gentle with ourselves.
 'Therefore, as God's chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.' - Colossians 3:12.

 Achieving gentleness with ourselves can be difficult, especially if you grew up in a family that was very negative and critical, but it is possible if you believe it is.
 Matthew 19:26 says, "With God, all things are possible."
-It takes work, but will be well worth the effort in creating a joy-filled, successful life filled with love and peace.
+It takes work but will be well worth the effort in creating a joy-filled, successful, loving and peaceful life.

 Peace and blessings,